collinli2022/history-deleter-chrome-extension/README.md

 Yes... we all know why we are here.
 This is a automatic history deleter inspired due to "personal" events.

+## How to install
+So you want to know how to get it.
+Yay!
+Download this zip file of this github and then unzip it into a safe directory like your desktop.
+Then go to your extensions tab on your web browser.
+Finally, click on the "Load unpacked" button and select the unziped folder.
+Yay, now go have fun!

+For more information on how to install an unpacked extension visit this youtube tutorial: https://www.youtube.com/watch?v=hIRX1dpfqHc.

+**Disclamer: This extension only works for chromium based browsers such as: Vivaldi, Brave, Microsoft Edge, Epic Privacy Browser, Comodo Dragon, SlimBrowser, Torch, and (obviously) Chrome.
+If you use firefox... why?
+However, you can still probably find a way to install this AwEsoME extension.**

 ## What it does

 This extension includes a page action with a popup specified as "popup.html".
 This popup will display your recent blacklisted pages that have been deleted from your history.
 The popup shows a list of 5 history entries for the current domain.
 So... technically what is happening is your last recent 5 visted pages are saved locally in the chrome extension (where nobody but you know) and deleted from your chrome history logs (Alt-h).